gboehl/dynare/README.md

 The first section of this page gives general instructions, which apply to all platforms.
 Then some specific platforms are discussed.

-**NB**: Here, when we refer to 32-bit or 64-bit, we refer to the type of MATLAB installation, not the type of Windows installation.
+**Note:** Here, when we refer to 32-bit or 64-bit, we refer to the type of MATLAB installation, not the type of Windows installation.
 It is perfectly possible to run a 32-bit MATLAB on a 64-bit Windows: in that case, instructions for Windows 32-bit should be followed.
 To determine the type of your MATLAB installation, type:
 ```matlab
 >> computer
 ```
-at the MATLAB prompt: if it returns `PCWIN`, then you have a 32-bit MATLAB; if it returns `PCWIN64`, then you have a 64-bit MATLAB.
+at the MATLAB prompt: if it returns `PCWIN64`, `GLNX64` or `MACI64`, then you have a 64-bit MATLAB; if it returns `PCWIN`, `MACI` or `GLNX`, then you have a 32-bit MATLAB.

 **Contents**